kristianduda/kristianduda/README.md

 ## 👨🏻‍💻 about me
-I'm a web developer from Slovakia, who is currently working at CORAgeo.
+I'm a web developer from Slovakia.
 I mainly code in .NET and JavaScript.
 In 2016 I fell in love with React.
-Currently I'm also working on some open-source libs, which drive a couple of my projects.
+I'm also working on some open-source libs, which drive a couple of my projects.
 In free time outdoor sports play an import role for me.

 ## 🔨 technologies I believe